whaakman/azure-docs.nl-nl/articles/vpn-gateway/vpn-gateway-troubleshoot-vpn-point-to-site-connection-problems.md

 Basiscertificaat is niet geïnstalleerd.
 Het basiscertificaat is geïnstalleerd in van de client **certificaten van vertrouwde** opslaan.

-## <a name="vpn-client-error-the-remote-connection-was-not-made-because-the-attempted-vpn-tunnels-failed-error-800"></a>VPN-Client-fout: De externe verbinding is niet gemaakt omdat de poging tot VPN-tunnels is mislukt.
+## <a name="vpn-client-error-the-remote-connection-was-not-made-because-the-attempted-vpn-tunnels-failed-error-800"></a>Fout bij de VPN-Client: De externe verbinding is niet gemaakt omdat de poging tot VPN-tunnels is mislukt.
 (Fout 800)

 ### <a name="cause"></a>Oorzaak